Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Step 4: Trace your first tool

-I recommend starting at one of the corners and with as simple a tool as possible.
-Leave the screwdrivers, wrenches, and ratchets for later, once you know how to make your cuts.
+Leave the screwdrivers, wrenches, and ratchets for later once you know how to make your cuts.

-I started with a small Craftsman level, which is almost entirely rectangular, except for the sloped edges.
+I started with a small Craftsman level, which is almost entirely rectangular except for the sloped edges.

-When drawing your outline, hold the marker completely straight up and down to get as tight a shape as possible.
+When drawing your outline, hold the marker straight up and down to get as tight a shape as possible.

-Trace your first tool with the marker
+Trace your first tool with the marker Pin

 Step 5: Make your first cut

-Here’s another place where the extending blade comes in handy.
 You’ll want to cut just as deep as it takes to let the tool sit flush with the top of the foam.

 A good way to do that is to lay the tool on its side and extend the knife blade as far as I need.

-Cut as deep as the width of the tool
+Cut as deep as the width of the tool Pin

 This lets me cut right to the blade guard and get a consistent depth all the way around.

-Be sure to cut inside the lines, so there’s a tight fit.
+Be sure to cut inside the lines so there’s a tight fit.

-Cut inside the lines
+Cut inside the lines Pin

 Step 6: Pull out the excess foam